 RENT THE RUNWAY ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Rent the Runway, Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Rent the Runway, Inc. ("Rent the Runway" or the "Company") RENT in the United States District Court of Eastern New York on behalf of all persons and entities who purchased or otherwise acquired Rent the Runway securities pursuant to the company's October 2021 IPO, both dates inclusive (the "Class Period").
+/EIN News/ -- NEW YORK, Dec.
+23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Rent the Runway, Inc. (“Rent the Runway” or the “Company”) (NASDAQ: RENT) in the United States District Court of Eastern New York on behalf of all persons and entities who purchased or otherwise acquired Rent the Runway securities pursuant to the company’s October 2021 IPO, both dates inclusive (the “Class Period”).
 Investors have until January 13, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.